jansmolders86/mediacenterjs/README.md

 	specifiedPath/f/fight club.avi

 ###Filename conventions###
-on the basis of the name of the file, the system will try to get the movie details.
+On the basis of the name of the file, MCJS will try to get the movie details.
+This way the server does not have to look inside the files to get the metadata, which speeds up the process.
 To specify the movie, you can add the year after the title in brackets.
 Like so:

 	Fight Club (1999).avi

-Messy filenames will be cleaned up as good as possible. for instance filenames with releasegroupnames or filetype will be filtered out of the filename on the server.
+Messy filenames will be cleaned up.
+Additional text like releasegroup names,dividers,filetype or quality will be filtered out of the filename on the server.
 so:
-	Fight-Club-iMMORTALS(1999)-xvid.avi
+	Fight.Club.iMMORTALS.(1999).xvid-R5.torrent.avi

 will become

 	Fight Club (1999).avi

-But it is best to avoid messy names in the first place to prevent confusion.
+But it is best to avoid messy names in the first place.
 If a movies is split into multiple pieces, you can specify it in the filename as well.
 It is best to format it like this:

 	Fight Club (1999) CD1.avi